 Aligned with PCCE’s mission, Civic Imagination Grants will accomplish this through one of the following focus areas:

 In order to have your information prepared, we have included a PDF of the application in the RFA to provide a preview of all of the information requested.
 All applications for Civic Imagination Grants must be submitted on-line.
-Applications for Spring are due November 28, 2022.
+Applications will be accepted on a rolling basis.

-For any questions about the application, please contact Cammie Jones at Cammie@pcce.org.
+For any questions about the application, please contact Danelle Wagner at Danelle@pcce.org

 Grant Requirements for Civic Imagination Grants: